Introduction to Environment, Natural Resources and UN Peacekeeping Operations [PTP.2012.36E]

 Deadline for registration: 30 November 2013

-Please take notice that UNITAR is moving its courses to a new e-Learning platform in the beginning of December.
-You will be able to register again for this course in late December.
+Please take notice that UNITAR has moved its courses to a new e-Learning platform in the beginning of January.
+To register for this course please click here

 This training course focuses on the environment and natural resource management in a post-conflict context.
 It is a general awareness training that targets all military, civilian and police personnel and should be completed either pre-deployment or once in-mission.
 Key areas of learning include minimizing the environmental impact of peacekeeping missions, improving operational efficiency from an environmental perspective and addressing environmental and natural resource challenges at field level.